-Located in the Tea Building in Shoreditch, East London, our was to create a restaurant interior that reflected the era of the Tea Building, with a strong reference to British manufacturing and design from the mid-20th century.
+Located in the Tea Building in Shoreditch, East London, our brief was to create a restaurant interior that reflected the era of the Tea Building, with a strong reference to British manufacturing and design from the mid-20th century.

 The Tea Building is an imposing eight-storey building (initially built as a bacon factory for the Lipton brand) that still dominates the junction of Shoreditch High Street and Bethnal Green Road.
 Lyle’s restaurant, which takes its name from James’ Mother’s maiden name, is located on the ground floor of the Tea Building.